-RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION JUNE 30, 2016
+RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION JUNE 30, 2017

-Total Fund Balance - Governmental Funds Amounts Reported for Governmental Activities in the Statement of Net Position are Different Because: Capital assets used in governmental activities are not financial resources \$ 90,231,436 and, therefore, are not reported as assets in governmental funds.
-The cost of capital assets is: Accumulated depreciation is: Net Capital Assets \$ 617,482,263 (171,308,450) 446,173,813 Expenditures relating to contributions made to pension plans were recognized on the modified accrual basis, but are not recognized on the accrual basis.
-18,166,505 In governmental funds, unmatured interest on long-term obligations is recognized in the period when it is due.
+Total Fund Balance - Governmental Funds Amounts Reported for Governmental Activities in the Statement of Net Position are Different Because: \$ 77,226,814 Capital assets used in governmental activities are not financial resources and, therefore, are not reported as assets in governmental funds.
+The cost of capital assets is: Accumulated depreciation is: Net Capital Assets \$ 633,629,571 (179,668,093) 453,961,478 In governmental funds, unmatured interest on long-term obligations is recognized in the period when it is due.
 On the government-wide financial statements, unmatured interest on long-term obligations is recognized when it is incurred.
-(3,246,398) An internal service fund is used by the District's management to charge the costs of the health and welfare benefits and workers' compensation program to the individual funds.
+(3,316,191) An internal service fund is used by the District's management to charge the costs of the health and welfare benefits and workers' compensation program to the individual funds.
 The assets and liabilities of the Internal Service Fund are included with governmental activities.
-Internal Service Fund net assets are: 5,658,109 The net change in proportionate share of net pension liability as of the measurement date is not recognized as an expenditure under the modified accrual basis, but is recognized on the accrual basis over the expected average remaining service life of members receiving pension benefits.
-17,651,555 The difference between projected and actual earnings on pension plan investments are not recognized on the modified accrual basis, but are recognized on the accrual basis as an adjustment to pension expense.
-(12,791,197) The differences between expected and actual experience in the measurement of the total pension liability are not recognized on the modified accrual basis, but are recognized on the accrual basis over the expected average remaining service life of members receiving pension benefits.
-363,883
+Internal Service Fund net assets are: 4,905,873 Deferred outflows of resources related to pensions represent a consumption of net position in a future period and is not reported in the District's funds.
+Deferred outflows of resources related to pensions at year end consist of: Pension contributions subsequent to measurement date Net change in proportionate share of net pension liability 27,653,232 23,308,661 Differences between projected and actual earnings on pension plan investments Differences between expected and actual experience in the measurement of the total pension liability Total Deferred Outflows of Resources Related 23,817,064 to Pensions 77,671,612

-RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION (CONTINUED) JUNE 30, 2016
+RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION (CONTINUED) JUNE 30, 2017

+Deferred inflows of resources related to pensions represent an acquisition of net position that applies to a future period and is not reported in the District's funds.
+Deferred inflows of resources related to pensions at year end consist of:

+Differences between expected and actual experience in the measurement of the total pension liability (4,105,892)

+Changes in assumptions (2,020,643)

+Total Deferred Inflows of Resources Related to Pensions (6,126,535)

-The changes of assumptions is not recognized as an expenditure under the modified accrual basis, but is recognized on the accrual basis over the expected average remaining service life of members receiving pension benefits. \$ (2,859,055) Net pension liability is not due and payable in the current period, and is not reported as a liability in the funds.
-(183,902,174) Long-term obligations, including general obligation bonds, certificates of participation, capital lease obligations, compensated absences, and postemployment benefits are not due and payable in the current period and, therefore, are not reported as liabilities in the funds.
-Long-term obligations at year-end consist of: General obligation bonds \$ 191,360,000 Premium on issuance, net of amortization 8,858,917 Discount on issuance, net of amortization (89,934) Certificates of participation 32,600,345 Premium on issuance, net of amortization 1,310,300 Discount on issuance, net of amortization (69,905) Capital lease obligations 1,133,766 Compensated absences - accumulated vacation 1,053,386 Supplemental early retirement program 637,442 Net OPEB obligation 19,329,385 Total Long-Term Obligations (256,123,702) Total Net Position - Governmental Activities \$ 119,322,775
+Net pension liability is not due and payable in the current period, and is not reported as a liability in the funds.

+Long-term obligations, including general obligation bonds, are not due and payable in the current period and, therefore, are not reported as obligations in the funds.

+Long-term obligations at year-end consist of:

+General obligation bonds \$ (169,720,000) Premium on issuance, net of amortization (8,441,026) Discount on issuance, net of amortization 83,016 Certificates of participation (50,832,297) Premium on issuance, net of amortization (4,582,751) Discount on issuance, net of amortization 66,495 Capital lease obligations (564,384) Compensated absences - accumulated vacation (1,054,556) Net OPEB obligation (20,778,557)

+Total Long-Term Obligations (255,824,060) Total Net Position - Governmental Activities \$ 112,926,339

-GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES FOR THE YEAR ENDED JUNE 30, 2016
+GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES FOR THE YEAR ENDED JUNE 30, 2017